Metal-On-Metal Hip Replacements

 If you are experiencing these problems with your artificial hip, please know that you aren’t alone, and that we may be able to help.

 PROTECT YOUR RIGHTS BY HIRING AN EXPERIENCED LAWYER

 Medical device manufacturers who market defective products should pay for their decisions.
 The Kentucky defective drug and medical device injury attorneys of English, Lucas, Priest & Owsley, LLP have years of experience litigating pharmaceutical cases.
-If you have been harmed by a metal-on-metal hip replacement device, such as one manufactured by Stryker or DePuy, call (270) 781-6500 or fill out our online contact form to schedule a free case evaluation.
+If you have been harmed by a metal-on-metal hip replacement device, call (270) 781-6500 or fill out our online contact form to schedule a free case evaluation.
 We serve clients throughout Kentucky, as well as in the Nashville area and across Tennessee.